-in Table 6.3.1.1.2-3 is the number of allowed rank indicator values according to Clause 5.2.2.2.1 [6, TS 38.214]. is the value of the rank.
+For codebookType=typeI-SinglePanel, in Table 6.3.1.1.2-3 is the number of allowed rank indicator values according to Clause 5.2.2.2.1 [6, TS 38.214].
+For higher layer parameter reportQuantity set to 'cri-RI-CQI', in Table 6.3.1.1.2-3 is the number of different allowable rank indicator values according to Clause 5.2.1.4.2 [6, TS 38.214] across all CSI-RS resources associated to the CSI reporting setting. is the value of the rank.
 The value of is the number of CSI-RS resources in the corresponding resource set.
 The values of the rank indicator field are mapped to allowed rank indicator values with increasing order, where '0' is mapped to the smallest allowed rank indicator value.